-As of October 2017, to prevent unexpected behavior due to changes in policy enforcement, the identity option for roaming clients is enabled by default for all new accounts; however, it must be manually enabled for accounts created before that date.
+As of October 2017, to prevent unexpected behavior due to changes in policy enforcement, the identity option for roaming clients is enabled by default for all new accounts; however, it must be manually enabled for accounts created before October 2017.

 - Navigate to Deployments > Core Identities > Roaming Computers and click Settings.

 - From the General Settings tab, enable Active Directory.

 Note: After updating settings, it can take up to 60 minutes for updates to take effect.

 - At least one Domain Controller registered to sync AD User/Group data to the Umbrella cloud.
 This is accomplished by running a script.
 See Instructions.